 Smaller scale projects: 3.000 € for the entire period and all partners, including configuration.
 Free 1-month test period.
 All prices plus VAT.

-Since its development in 2017, five larger scale cooperation projects have decided to use CERS for their financial management.
-In total, more than eighty cultural organisations are currently working with the tool.
+Since its development in 2017, over 15 larger scale cooperation projects have decided to use CERS for their financial management.
+In total, more than 150 cultural organisations are currently working with the tool.

 Configuration of your project in CERS by us: import of the official budget, definition of activities and exchange rates, invitation of partners

 Record of expenses and incomes by all partners

 Real time control

 Real-time control by the project manager